midhunkalarikkal/FullDomain/Notes/Nodejs.md

 So if the callback queue in the libuv is empty and the call stack is empty in the v8 engine the event loop will wait at the poll phase so this is called `Semi infinite loop`.

 One full cycle of the event loop is known as one `tick`

+`Scenario`
+if there is a process.nextTick the event loop is in the poll phase and it is having multiple I/O callbacks in the poll pahse -> After this single callback finishes, Node will pause the Poll queue, drain the process.nextTick() queue, and then go back to continue with the remaining callbacks in the Poll phase.

 `Thread pool`
 -------------